sleirsgoevy/bad_hoist/PORTING.md

 Here `0xffffffffff667308` is the first of a few hundreds of similarly looking entries.
 Probably it's the start of the GOT (or PLT, don't care much about the terminology).
 This means that the GOT is located `(1 << 64) - 0xffffffffff667308` bytes below the leaked virtual method. for ex the above conversion give you a value like 10063096
 (Note: The patter will emerge in the middle of the file)

-# 3. Dupming GOT entries
+# 3. Dump GOT entries
 1. The GOT base address needs to updated in `bad_hoist/dumpers/dump_got.js` on line 11, this address comes from above step (ex 10063096)
 2. In `bad_hoist/` run this command: